Bobby Wood: Loan to Hannover 96

 On July 9, 2018, it was announced that Wood would be joining Hannover 96 on loan until the end of 2018–19 season with an option to buy.

 Real Salt Lake

 On April 2, 2021, Major League Soccer side Real Salt Lake announced that it had signed Wood to a contract to take effect July 1, 2021 through the 2023 season.

 On April 13, 2021, Hamburger SV announced that Wood's contract was cancelled prematurely, allowing him to join Real Salt Lake immediately and in time for the season start.
 Following the 2022 season, his contract option was declined by Salt Lake.

 Loan to Real Monarchs

 On October 7, 2021, Wood was sent on loan to Real Salt Lake's reserve side, Real Monarchs on a loan for the remainder of the 2021 USL Championship season.

 New England Revolution

 Wood was selected New England Revolution in the 2022 MLS Re-Entry Draft on November 22, 2022.
-He was officially signed by New England on December 5, 2022 on a one-year deal for the upcoming 2023 season.
+He was officially signed by New England on December 5, 2022, on a one-year deal for the upcoming 2023 season.
+The deal additionally contained a club option for the 2024 season.

+Wood made his debut for his new club in the opening match of the 2023 season, on February 25, 2023, entering the match as a 64th-minute substitute for Giacomo Vrioni in the Revolution's 1–0 victory over Charlotte FC.
+In the Revolution's home opener on March 4, 2023, Wood scored his first goal for the Revolution and added an assist in the Revolution's 3–0 victory over Houston Dynamo FC.
+On April 9, 2023, Wood scored the Revolution's 3rd goal in their 4–0 victory over CF Montreal.
+On May 6, Wood scored the game-winner in the Revolution's 2–0 victory over Toronto FC.
+On May 27, Wood scored New England's second goal of the game in a 3–3 home draw against Chicago Fire FC.
+Four days later he would score again in the Revolution's 3–3 draw against Atlanta United FC.
+Wood scored his 6th goal of the season on June 10, 2023, in the Revolution's 3–1 victory over Inter Miami CF. On June 24, Wood scored the Revolution's first goal in their 2–1 victory over Toronto FC.
+Wood finished the 2023 campaign with 7 goals and 5 assists, second in scoring for the Revolution.

+In 2024, Wood made 18 appearances for the Revolution (6 starts) and scored 3 goals in MLS regular season play.
+Wood suffered a knee injury early in the season, making his regular season debut on April 6.
+On August 9, Wood scored an equalizing goal against New York City FC in the 2024 Leagues Cup knockout stage.
+On August 24, Wood scored his first MLS career brace, helping the Revolution defeat the Montreal Impact 5-0.